Welcome to today's edition of the Rush 24-7 podcast.

 No one else is God.

-At least five restaurants, where's this from?
+At least five restaurants.

-Uh but it's let me read it and I might find out.
+Well, let me read it and I might find out.

-Uh, it's an AP story.
+It's an AP story.

-At least five restaurants uh here, not identified, say that they will drop prices for women patrons by 23% Tuesday.
+At least five restaurants here, not identified, say that they will drop prices for women patrons by 23% Tuesday.

-So this this was uh earlier this week.
+So this was earlier this week.

-I brought this up with me from Florida, so it's stuff I didn't get to before I left, to reflect a conclusion that American women on average earn that much less, 23% less than men.
+To reflect a conclusion that American women on average earn that much less, 23% less than men.

 I was in the corporate world before we moved to Baker City.

-Oh, so we're talking about Baker City, said Brandy Ulray, who with her husband Jake owns the Baker City Cafe.
+Said Brandy Ulray, who with her husband Jake, owns the Baker City Cafe.

 I understand how it is to earn a smaller paycheck than a man.

-Uh, the event sponsor, the American Association of American Women.
+The event sponsor, the American Association of American Women.

-Is there an American association of French women?
+Is there an American Association of French Women?

 Says that 20% of the year will have passed, and that's how many extra days women have to work.

-I'm still trying to find out where this is, because it could have well, it doesn't say.
+I'm still trying to find out where this is because it could have, well, it doesn't say.

 We're just supposed to know where Baker City is.